mabdullahabid/til/heroku/upgrade-review-app-addons.md

 # Upgrade Review App Addons based on Production Addons

+A script to upgrade the addons in a Heroku review app based on the addons in the production app.

 Save this script as `upgrade-review-app-addons.sh` and run it to upgrade the addons in a Heroku review app based on the addons in the production app.

 ```bash